 A method to break out of this pattern is called TRE, which stands for Tension, Stress and Trauma Releasing Exercises.
 A series of exercises, TRE leads to what professionals call ‘neurogenic tremors’ or, put simply - ‘shaking’ or ‘tremoring’.
 It sounds a bit strange that anything good can come from shaking, doesn’t it?
 But nonetheless.
 It appears that shaking is a natural mechanism for a human being to discharge stress.

 In a TRE session you will not be talking about your problems but simply do a short set of exercises, go through the steps to activate the shaking in the body and enjoy the process of releasing off your tension.
 As the body becomes lighter, the mind follows.
-It sometimes feels like you leave a bunch of old emotions, worries, and concerns on that mat as well.
-All of the sudden you notice that in daily life you are less reactive, less triggered, more patient with people and naturally calm.
+It sometimes feels like you leave a bunch of old emotions, worries, and concerns on the mat as well.
+All of the sudden you notice that in daily life you are less reactive and triggered, more patient with people and naturally calm.

 The beauty of this method is that it’s down to earth, easy to grasp and simple to learn.
-Guided by the rule that ‘everybody shakes’ TRE is suitable for most of us.
-There are restrictions for certain health conditions and, as your TRE providers, we will brief you about those.
+Guided by the rule that ‘everybody shakes’ TRE is suitable for the most of us.
+There are restrictions for certain health conditions and your TRE provider will brief you about those.

 Meditation is no longer a prerogative of gurus and sages.
-No longer is it a secret covered in mystery.
+It no longer is a secret covered in mystery.
 Millions of people practice it and for good reasons.
 The idea behind it is pretty simple.
-Just like the physical body that requires a regular rinse, the mind needs the same kind of care.
-So in meditation we take a few minutes or more to sit quietly with eyes closed.
+Just like the physical body that requires a regular rinse, the mind needs a similar kind of upkeep.
+Hence, in meditation we take a few minutes or more to sit quietly with eyes closed.
 By doing so we minimize outside information input, focusing inwards instead.
 What do you find when you look inward?
-Although very subtle, you become aware of a lot of things: sensations, emotions and thoughts.
+Albeit in a subtle way, you may become aware of a lot of things: sensations, emotions and thoughts.
 By being aware of them without judgement, you bring yourself into here and now, instead of regretting the past or worrying about the future.
-This clears your head from rumination and chatter of the mind, creates space for your brain to breathe and relax and gives you a new perspective on things.
+This clears your head from rumination, reduces overwhelm and increases your capacity to generate new solutions and overcome challenging situations.

 From the physical body, to mind, we are moving up to more subtle layers of a human being.
-The next method helps us still our spirit.
+The next method helps to connect with your inner self.
 Being over a hundred years old, Reiki therapy enjoys ever growing popularity around the world.
 About 5 percent of the US population uses Reiki or other forms of bio field therapy to relieve pain, support mental health and address physical health concerns.